evgeniyp92/tsplayground/Notes/Notes.md

 Set up the compiler by running `npm install -g typescript`

-# Application 1 - Fetching JSON (and why we use TypeScript)
+# Course 1 - Fetching JSON (and why we use TypeScript)

 We are going to fetch data from an API, create a new project dir, create a package.json, set up axios to make a request, and then write the code

 ## First pass